Edmund M. Wheelwright: Early life and career

-In 1893 Wheelwright and R. Clipston Sturgis were chosen by the trustees of the Museum of Fine Arts, Boston to spend a year studying art museums throughout Europe; they later contributed to the ongoing design of the museum's building on Huntington Avenue.
+In 1893, Wheelwright and R. Clipston Sturgis were chosen by the trustees of the Museum of Fine Arts, Boston to spend a year studying art museums throughout Europe; they later contributed to the ongoing design of the museum's building on Huntington Avenue.

 Wheelwright, who designed the Harvard Lampoon Building, also oversaw the construction.
 It was first opened on February 19, 1909.
 Wheelwright while attending Harvard University was one of the founders of the Harvard Lampoon.
 Wheelwright's design was inspired in part by an old church in Jamestown, Virginia, and by the Flemish Renaissance details of Auburn Street buildings in its vicinity.

-He was a fellow of the American Institute of Architects, serving on its board of directors from 1892-1894 and 1898-1900, as well as a fellow of the Boston Society of Architects.
+He was a fellow of the American Institute of Architects, serving on its board of directors from 1892 to 1894 and 1898 to 1900, as well as a fellow of the Boston Society of Architects.
 He published two books on school architecture: "The American Schoolhouse" and "School Architecture."

 Charles Donagh Maginnis had been his apprentice.

+City Architect

+Wheelwright was nominated for the office of City Architect on March 30, 1891, by mayor Nathan Matthews Jr., the same day he fired the incumbent, Harrison H. Atwood.
+Wheelwright was confirmed by the city council on April 6, and for the next four years had control of all of the city's architectural work.
+Nonetheless Wheelwright believed that the city should be free to choose architects on a project-by-project basis, and after the election of Edwin Upton Curtis to succeed Matthews, advised him to abolish the office.
+The office was abolished later that year as part of a revision of the city charter, and Wheelwright returned to full-time private practice.

+Wheelwright's most visible work as city architect was the former central fire station.
+In 1892, Wheelwright designed and built a 156 foot tall tower in the South End of Boston, Massachusetts, which was originally designed as part of this building and was used as a fire lookout.
+Since Wheelwright wanted the building to stand out, it was modeled after the 14th century Torre del Mangia in Siena, Italy, and made of brick like the Italian original.
+It is the city's only Florentine-inspired building.
+Since 1980, the building has housed the Pine Street Inn, a shelter for homeless people.